All Episodes

 Oh, yeah, definitely, Rush.

-Don't follow everybody was saying.
+Don't follow what everybody was saying.

-They're gonna kill.
+They're going to kill.

-And the reason he relates more to the working class people.
+And the reason, he relates more to the working-class people.

 Give you an example.

-The poll came out, two polls, Quinnipack poll and public policing poll.
+The poll came out, two polls, Quinni Pack poll and public policing poll.

-The public policing poll is, according to uh James O'Toole, the post is at you can read the article online.
+The public policing pool is, according to James O'Toole, the post is that.

 I've got to step in here.